latex3/tagging-project/documentation/prototype-usage-instructions.md

 Tagging is then enabled by loading various modules through the `testphase` key.

+- The `latest` key loads all modules that we think are sensible.
+This is the recommended value, it will load new modules automatically once they are added.

+It is possible to load only individual modules
 - The `phase-III` module activates tagging and loads support for most standard document elements like paragraphs, lists, sectioning, table of contents, graphics, floats, links and more.
 You should always use